leonawicz/lcars/cran-comments.md

-* Local Windows 10 install: R 4.4.1
+* Local Windows 10 install: R 4.5.0
 * Win Builder: R-devel, R-release
 * Ubuntu latest: R-devel, R-release, R-oldrel
 * MacOS latest: R-release

 ## Update release

-* Maintainer email address update.
+* Fixes related to changes in `ggplot2` dependency.

 Note: Because this is a Shiny add-on package, examples are not executed if they require an interactive session.
 For consistency, I structured the code of Shiny examples to follow the conditional execution style used in examples in the `shiny` package.